Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # How to use the Game Boy Printer paper emulation ?

-Two modes of use:

-**Automatic mode**

-**Manual mode**
+- Connect your Game Boy to Arduino, open the serial console in 115200 bauds and print as with a real Game Boy Printer

-- Copy paste game boy serial data obtained from https://github.com/mofosyne/arduino-gameboy-printer-emulator into Entry_file.txt
+- Copy paste text obtained from the Arduino serial output into Entry_file.txt
 - Open Octave/Matlab code "Main_Decoder.m"
-- Choose some options (default are OK)
+- Choose some color palettes (default are OK)
 - Run and wait
 - Enjoy your images.
 The code outputs both pixel perfect and paperlike images, can handle compressed protocol, custom palettes and the many variations of the Game Boy printing protocol.
-It was tested on more than 100 games without any issue.

-This "paper emulator" is regularly updated to follow it's companion project, the Game Boy Printer emulator, in terms of compatibility.
+Now let's detail the new features.

+**Automatic mode**
+Automatic mode is the mode by default : do not touch anything on the Arduino and images will be separeted by the decoder if a margin different from zero is detected.
+Most of the games are happy with that and in particular the Game Boy Camera.
+If you do not solder the pushbutton on the Arduino, automatic mode is the only mode available.
+The Matlab decoder is OK with that.

+**Manual mode**
+In manual mode, as long as you print in the serial output from Arduino, the decoder will output only one image file.
+Press the pushbutton after a print and a message is sent to the serial console to indicate to the decoder that "paper have been cut" and that a new output file have to be made.
+It can be made inbetween each print and will give the same result that automatic mode.
+It can be made after many printings and you will get a big strand of data or a banner.
+If the decoder detects that pushbutton have been pressed once, all the printing session will be considered as manual mode.

+Game that can take advantage from the manual mode :
+- *All the games from the Nakayoshi Cooking series, Hello Kitty no Magical Museum, Mc Donald's Monogatari and Nintama Rantarou GB: Eawase Challenge Puzzle generate splitted image files in Automatic mode.
+Printing in Manual Mode is mandatori with these games.*
+- *Mary-Kate and Ashley Pocket Planner and E.T.: Digital Companion print images with no margin by default.
+Using Manual mode is advised.*
+- *Super Mario Bros Deluxe and Donkey Kong Country offer the possibility to print banners made of multiple images than each contains margin not equal to zero.
+To benefit from this feature, Manual mode is mandatory.

 # The complete list of games compatible with the Game Boy Printer (and the paper emulator)